 Some Muslims here in the UK, believe we should participate in elections, and vote in MPs to represent the Islamic perspective.
-Of course this course of action is not only intellectual inconsistent with the concept of sovereignty to God alone (not man) but naive, and self-defeating.
-But the great deal of social pressure for Muslims to vote is immense, and many Muslims have been lured into believing that voting equals representation.
-This is despite the fact that most non-Muslim British citizens learnt this lesson a long time ago, and a majority of them simply do not bother to vote when elections come.
+It has been argued that this course of action is intellectually inconsistent with the concept of sovereignty to God alone (not man), but some may argue that it is naive and self-defeating.
+There is a great deal of social pressure for Muslims to vote in General Elections, and many Muslims have been lured into believing that voting equals representation.
+This is despite the fact that many non-Muslim British citizens (as much as one third of the UK electorate) have expressed apathy when it comes to elections, and a majority of them simply do not bother to vote when elections come.

-Unfortunately, some Muslims in the UK have not learnt this lesson (and may never), but for those amongst them who believe that Muslim MPs would represent Islamic beliefs or interests – and that British parliament (of all places) would ever entertain Islamic-based agendas by any of its MPs, here is a wake up call:
+Many Muslims in the UK , still labor under the assumption that if Muslim MPs enter into parliament, they would represent Islamic beliefs or interests – and that British parliament (of all places) would ever entertain Islamic-based agendas by any of its MPs, here is a wake up call:

 The British Muslim MP’s who voted for the recent gay marriage bill (according to the BBC):

 Even the (possibly Muslim) Respect Party MP, George Galloway voted in favour of it as well

 Only 3 Muslim MPs didn’t vote on the bill (for reasons that remain unclear – although they report they generally sopport the bill).